 Our History, Mission and Student Behavior Policy

-Find out our history and core mission and read Frank Perdue’s Ethical Will, which serves as our Student Behavior Policy, to discover more.
+Find out our history and core mission, read Frank Perdue’s Ethical Will and read the Student Behavior Policy, to discover more.

 Meet the Dean

 Learn more about Perdue School Dean Christy Weer.